 Quick Self-Care Tips

-• 1Take medications as prescribed
+• 1Take all heart medications as prescribed

-• 2Monitor weight daily
+• 2Monitor weight daily for fluid retention

-• 3Limit salt and fluid
+• 3Follow sodium and fluid restrictions

-• 5Stay as active as tolerated
+• 5Stay as active as your doctor allows

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.